Thomas Linke: Red Bull Salzburg

+Final years

 On 13 June 2007, aged almost 38, Linke agreed to a Bayern return, linking with the club's amateur side in the third division.
 In early 2008, he re-joined Salzburg, serving as assistant to director of football Heinz Hochhauser and subsequently retiring from playing.

 International career

-Linke's debut with the Germany national side took place in a 3–0 victory over South Africa, on 15 November 1997.
+Linke's debut with the Germany national side took place in a 3–0 victory over South Africa on 15 November 1997.
 He represented the nation at UEFA Euro 2000 and the 2002 FIFA World Cup.

 In the latter competition, Linke played a key role in the team that would eventually finish runner-up after a 0–2 loss in the final to Brazil.
 Additionally, he scored his only international goal during the group stage match against Saudi Arabia, an 8–0 routing.

 Linke announced his international retirement after that tournament, but was called up for national duty once more in 2004.
 After numerous injuries to the defensive line, national coach Jürgen Klinsmann personally called the player on the telephone and asked him to temporarily come out of retirement.
 He appeared, being booked, in a 3–1 friendly win in Austria on 18 August 2004, and retired immediately after, with 43 caps to his name.